 What this means for men and women

 The research contains some messages for daters of both sexes, according to Perilloux.

 Women: “Know the risks and be as communicative and clear as possible.”

 Men: “Know that the more attracted you are, the more likely you are to be wrong about her interest.”

 Bottom line: Fortune apparently favors the bold in the world of interpreting sexual cues.
-Men who misinterpret women’s interest in them apparently succeed more often anyway and pass on their tendency to misinterpret cues to their offspring.
+Because of this, men who misinterpret women’s interest in them apparently succeed more often anyway and pass on their tendency to misinterpret cues to their offspring.